M-Raham/M-Raham/README.md

 # 💫 About Me:
 🚀 MERN Developer | 🎓 BSCS Student <br>Hey there!
-I'm a university student in my 5th semester, currently working as a front-end developer at a software house.
-My goal is to become a full-stack web developer while diving into the exciting world of Data Science, AI, and Machine Learning.<br>🌟 Tech Stack: React.js, TypeScript, JavaScript, Tailwind CSS, Chakra UI, MongoDB, Express.js, Node.js, GraphQL.
-AI & ML Enthusiast 💡 Passionate about creating smooth, interactive UIs and exploring the future of tech!
+I'm a university student, currently working as a front-end developer at a software house.
+I'm really pssionate about diving into the exciting world of Data Science, AI, and Machine Learning.<br>🌟 Tech Stack: React.js, TypeScript, JavaScript, Tailwind CSS, Chakra UI, MongoDB, Express.js, Node.js, GraphQL.💡 Passionate about creating smooth, interactive UIs and exploring the future of tech!

 ## 🌐 Socials: